REWRITE™

 What's running your guilt, your rage, your exhaustion isn't a character flaw or a failure of willpower.
 It's a rulebook.
 An invisible, unconscious set of rules you've been following your whole life — rules that arrived so early and sounded so reasonable that they never once felt like rules at all.
 They just felt like you.

-Each week you receive a short pre-recorded audio to listen to in your own time — in the car, on a walk, folding laundry.
+After that, you receive all six audio sessions to work through in your own time, at your own pace.
+In the car, on a walk, folding laundry.
 No desk required.
 No note-taking.
-Just you, your headphones, and space to finally think about what you've been carrying.
+Just you, your headphones, and the space to finally think about what you've been carrying.

 The Recalibrate™ Framework